maerteijn/maerteijn.nl/public/content/en/home.md

 ## Profile
 ![Martijn](/images/photo-small.jpg#left =130x150) I have 15+ years of development experience, mostly with (but not limited to) the programming language [Python](https://www.python.org/).
 I like to write readable and adaptable code.
 In my view, code only turns into software when a test is written for it.
 QA, Devops, packaging and deployment are things I like to provide and automate with tools as [Docker](https://www.docker.com), [GitLab CI/CD](https://docs.gitlab.com/ee/ci/), [Github Actions](https://github.com/features/actions) or [Saltstack](https://www.saltstack.com/).

-The last years I've mainly used the web application framework [Django](https://www.djangoproject.com/) with [Django REST Framework](https://www.django-rest-framework.org/).
+The last years I've mainly used the web application framework [Django](https://www.djangoproject.com/) with [Django REST Framework](https://www.django-rest-framework.org/) and/or [Wagtail](https://wagtail.io/).
 I'm also maintaining [Django Oscar API](https://github.com/django-oscar/django-oscar-api/).
-Front-end development with (for example) [Vue.js](https://vuejs.org/) is also fun to do!
+Front-end development with (for example) [Vue.js](https://vuejs.org/) is also something I like to play with now and then.

 I feel confident in all kinds of roles when I'm part of a project team, such as (lead-)developer, MR/PR reviewer or technical assessor.
 I'm perfectly fine to work completely independent as well.